 Pipes produced from Rubber and elastomers

 Rubber and elastomers are widely used as lining materials.
 The ability to bond natural rubber to itself and to steel makes it ideal for lining tanks.
 Natural rubber is resistant to dilute mineral acids, alkalies, and salts, but oxidizing media, oils, and most organic solvents will attack it.
 Hard rubber is made by adding 25 percent or more sulfur to natural or synthetic rubber and, as such, is both hard and strong.
 Chloroprene or neoprene rubber is resistant to attack by ozone, sunlight, oils, gasoline, and aromatic or hydrogenated solvents, but is easily permeated by water, thus limiting its use as a tank lining.
 Nitrile rubber is known for its resistance to oils and solvents.
-Butyl rubber’s resistance to dilute mineral acids and alkalies is exceptional.
+Butyl rubber’s resistance to diluting mineral acids and alkalies is exceptional.
 Hypalon has outstanding resistance to ozone and oxidizing agents except fuming nitric and sulphuric acids.
 Fluoroelastomers (Viton-A, Kel-F, Kalrez) combine excellent chemical and temperature resistance.

 A group of (mostly) proprietary alloys with somewhat better corrosion resistance than stainless steel are called medium alloys.
 A popular member of this group is 20alloy.
 Made by a number of companies under various trade names.
-Durimet 20, Carpenter 20 are a few names.
+Durimet 20, and Carpenter 20 are a few names.
 This alloy was originally developed to fill the need for a material with sulphuric resistance superior to stainless steel.
 Other members of this group are Incoloy 825 and Hastelloy G-3.
 These alloys have extensive applications in sulphuric acid systems.
 Because of their increased nickel and moly contents, they are more tolerant of chloride-ion contamination than standard stainless steel.
 The nickel content decreases the risk of stress-corrosion cracking and molybdenum improves resistance to crevice corrosion and pitting.

 The group of materials called high alloys all contain a relatively large percentage of Nickel.
 Hastelloy B2 contains 61% Nickel & 28% Mo.
 The alloy has unusually very high resistance to all concentrations of HCL at all temperatures in the absence of oxidizing agents.
 Other materials of this group are Chlorimet 2 & Hastelloy C-276.